 What is Help to Build?

-Announced in April 2021, the Help to Build scheme is a £150 million government fund set up to reduce the upfront costs associated with self-builds.
+Announced in April 2021, the Help to Build scheme comprises £150 million of government funding set up to reduce the upfront costs associated with self-builds.
 This should be hugely beneficial to first time buyers, young people, and those on lower incomes trying to get onto the housing ladder.
 Taking the form of a government equity loan, the government aims to not only increase the supply of affordable housing but to hasten the diversification of housing.
 In essence, the government tops up your deposit and secures the mortgage you use to build your home.
 This improves the interest rates available to you because there's less risk to the lender.

 In 2020, the average cost of a self or custom build home in the UK was £460,000, with £190,000 of that accounting for the land and the rest for the build itself.
 Housing Secretary Robert Jenrick says the Help to Build scheme aims to change that, making self-building a “mainstream, realistic and affordable option for people across the country”.